White minimalist kitchen.

 The strength of your credit score also plays a role in determining whether you qualify for a home equity loan.
 Your credit score is important because it helps lenders understand your credit history.
 Individuals with higher credit scores often benefit from lower interest rates.

+The minimum credit score needed for a home equity loan is generally around 620, but this is lender-dependent.
+Some lenders might prefer your score be closer to 680.
 If you want to obtain a home equity loan, a higher credit score will give you more flexibility on terms.
 For example, higher scores may allow you to access more of your equity.
-Here's how things work at Rocket Mortgage.

-With a 680 credit score, you're limited to accessing up to 80% of the equity you have in your home.
+At Rocket Mortgage, a 680 credit score means you're limited to accessing up to 80% of the equity you have in your home.
 If your FICO® Score is a median of 700 or better, you can access up to 85%.
-Finally, you can borrow up to 90% of the available equity in your home if your score is 740 or higher.
+Finally, you can borrow up to 90% of your home’s value if your score is 740 or higher.

-Remember that these LTV amounts combine both your primary mortgage and your new Home Equity Loan.
-For example, if you have 45% LTV on your primary mortgage, you can only borrow a further 45% of your home value for a total of 90%.
+Remember that these LTV amounts combine both your primary mortgage and your new home equity loan.
+For example, if you have 45% LTV on your primary mortgage, you can only borrow a further 45% of your home’s value for a total of 90%.

 Getting A Home Equity Loan With Bad Credit

 Those who have had past credit issues know that it tends to be easier and less costly to obtain a home equity loan than a personal loan.
-The reason for this is there is less risk involved for lenders because home equity loans are secured by your home.
+Because home equity loans are secured by your home, they’re less risky for lenders.
 On the other hand, if you’re unable to keep up with your monthly payments, the lender can foreclose on your home to recoup costs.

 Home Equity Loans Vs. Other Options

 Home equity loans are a great tool to help you borrow against your home’s equity.
-However, they’re not the only way you can access the money you’ve built up in your home.
+However, you can access the money you’ve built up in your home in other ways.
 Before you can decide if a home equity loan is the right choice for your needs, you need to understand your options.
 Here are a few alternatives you can look into.

 Cash-Out Refinance